anirudhakulkarni/Udemy-Courses-Downloader/README.md

 # Udemy Courses Downloader

-This is to download files with torrents without need to install any third party tool
+This is to download files with torrents without need to install any third party tool.
+This uses google collab to download the files using python library for torrents and stores it in your google drive.
+You can download selected material out the whole bunch of files or just watch it online.

+#### limitations:

+1. Collab might not like utilising its resources to download pirated content
+2. limited to maximum drive storage of 15 GB.

-Steps:
+### Steps:

 1. Get torrent file of the course
 2. Generate magnet link from .torrent file